rust-lang/cargo/CONTRIBUTING.md

 * Magenta, **B**-prefixed labels identify bugs which are **blockers**.

 * Light purple, **C**-prefixed labels represent the **category** of an issue.
+  In particular, **C-feature-request** marks *proposals* for new features.
+If an issue is **C-feature-request**, but is not **Feature accepted** or **I-nominated**, then it was not thoroughly discussed, and might need some additional design or perhaps should be implemented as an external subcommand first.
+Ping
+  @rust-lang/cargo if you want to send a PR for such issue.

 * Dark purple, **Command**-prefixed labels mean the issue has to do with a specific cargo command.